PojavLauncherTeam/PojavLauncher/README.md

 ![Android CI](https://github.com/PojavLauncherTeam/PojavLauncher/workflows/Android%20CI/badge.svg)
 # PojavLauncher
 A Minecraft: Java Edition launcher for Android based from Boardwalk.
-Support up-to Minecraft 1.11.2
+This branch is intended to support 1.13+

 ## This branch?
 - Attempt to run Minecraft in OpenJDK, different a bit with Boardwalk 2.